English | Francais | Facebook Twitter YouTube LinkedIn

 Values and supports the contributions of older people;

-celebrates diversity, refutes ageism and reduces inequities; and
+celebrates diversity, refutes ageism and reduces inequities;

-provides opportunities for healthy choices that enhance independence and quality of life.
+and provides opportunities for healthy choices that enhance

 Age-Friendly Manitoba – Creating a more Age-Friendly Community